Joseph-François Lafitau: Work on the Iroquois in Sault St. Louis

 Lafitau is best known for his important discoveries on the Iroquois society.
 He arrived in Quebec in 1711 amidst a period of hostility between the Five Nations prior to the signing of the Treaty of Utrecht.
 The woods were deemed unsafe for travelers and therefore he was ordered to join the Iroquois on the south shore of the St. Lawrence valley in Sault St. Louis, also known as Kahnawake.
 Sault St. Louis already shared a great tradition with both the members of his order and the Iroquois by the time Lafitau arrived.
+Lafitau was mentored by fellow missionary Julien Garnier, who was his guide in both the Iroquois language and culture.

 He noticed the importance of women in Iroquois society, the universality of marriage as an institution, age grading, the classificatory system of relationship, and the pulse of Indian politics in the town council.
 Lafitau also contributed to existing scholarship on the Iroquois long-house; he details the rules of residence and social organization.
 Lafitau's observations provide a greater understanding of Iroquois kinship and exogamy.